- Clinical Considerations

 - Is vaccination recommended for someone who was exposed and developed disease symptoms?

 No, currently there is no known benefit for offering vaccination once someone has developed disease symptoms after exposure.
 If indicated, anti-viral treatment is a more effective clinical approach to support the individual.
-More information can be found at Monkeypox and Smallpox Vaccine Guidance (CDC).
+More information can be found at Mpox and Smallpox Vaccine Guidance (CDC).

 - What type of personal protective equipment should be worn during vaccinations?